creativecreatorormaybenot/clock/README.md

 ## TODO

-* Check if the DevTools tree shows prebuilt widgets, i.e.</a> widgets that are alreay in the framework, above the clock (adjust sentiment).
+* Fix that slide shadow is not updated (rendered).

-* Create an automated customization flow.
+* Fix thermometer in the automated flow.

 * Ball options: